 Welcome to Assiniboine Forest Trails.
 This web site is devoted to exploring the Assiniboine Forest in south-central Winnipeg.
 For the best viewing and navigation experience, we recommend use of a PC or tablet rather than a smart phone.

-The emphasis is on maps of the minor trails in the forest, scenic photos representative of the forest in all seasons, photos of plants in the forest, and artwork based on Assiniboine Forest scenes as created by members of the Charleswood Art Group.
+The emphasis is on maps of the minor trails in the forest, scenic photos representative of the forest in all seasons, photos of plants in the forest, and artwork based on Assiniboine Forest scenes as created by current and former members of the Charleswood Art Group.
 To round it off, there's a little information on the history of the forest and a few wildlife photos.
 Progressively, I'll be adding material to the site, and you can check out the log of changes in by clicking the What's New tab.

 To start with, check out the Maps page, where you can view the major and minor trails in the forest and you can download PDF versions of the maps.